-The primary aim of the service is to reduce the duration of untreated psychosis, promote recovery, positive mental health and wellbeing for all service users.
+The primary aim of the service is to reduce the duration of untreated psychosis and support recovery, positive mental health and wellbeing for all service users.
 We promote understanding around psychosis, working in therapeutic, practical and creative ways with the people we support. aspire will support people for up to 3 years.

 We are open between 9am and 6pm Monday to Friday.
 We have skeleton staff on Saturdays to work on social recovery with service users.

-However you can also make a referral by completing the referral form and posting it to:
+To make a referral by email, download and complete the referral form to the right and email it to email@example.com.

-Alternatively you can email the referral form to email@example.com
+Alternatively you can print and post the form to:

-One of our service users Kyle along with two of our employees, Vicky and Alex recently featured in a BBC documentary called The Voices in My Head.
-You can view this on the BBC iPlayer here
+One of our clients, Kyle, along with two of our employees, Vicky and Alex, recently featured in BBC documentary The Voices in My Head.
+You can view this on the BBC iPlayer here.